 ‘None of your business.’

-‘Little lonely Bebi Slice.
+‘Little lonely Slice.
 I can offer you something better than that.’

-Slice hadn’t noticed before, but the Demon had something in its fist.
+Slice hadn’t noticed before, but the Devil had something in its fist.

 ‘Your reward, you work for me and I’ll make sure you get something no mortal has ever had.
 All you have to do is one thing.’

-Slice could see what it was in its hand now: they looked like dice; except every surface was printed with a six.
+Slice could see what it had in its hand now: they looked like dice; except every surface was printed with a six.

 ‘The pass for the Gates of Hell.
 If you help me fulfil my quota I’ll let you keep it.’